Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + D. Work to finalize Standards Board procedures using the template provided in the Google Drive folder.

-+ E. Maintain all secrets and procedures of our ritual This includes maintaining all ritual equipment, coordinating all ritual activities (including, pinning, initiation, and alumni ceremony), and providing ritual-based education to the chapter.
++ E. Maintain all secrets and procedures of our Ritual.
+This includes maintaining all Ritual equipment, coordinating all Ritual activities (including, pinning, initiation, and alumni ceremony), and providing Ritual-based education to the Chapter.

 + F. Attend monthly meetings with Academic Success and Standards Board Advisor.